 PLEASANT STREET SERIES

-While walking down a street in my hometown, many of my childhood friends’ homes are either open lots or boarded up.
-The change of the neighborhood does not stop at physical structures, but includes race, age, a community's identity, expectations and relationships.
-At the end of my walk down memory lane, I realized that the neighborhood where I grew up no longer exists.
+While walking down a street in my hometown, many of my childhood friends’ homes are either boarded up or gone and now exist as open lots.
+The change of the neighborhood does not stop at physical structures, but includes race, age, socioeconomics, a community’s identity/culture, its aspirations and relationships.
+At the end of my walk down the street and memory lane, I realized that the neighborhood where I grew up no longer exists.
 New stories lay atop mine.
+This is nothing new in and of itself.
+I accept my insider/outsider perspective created by my relationship to a place that lives in a time past rather than what is physically present now.